 Here’s a direct link to my Upwork profile if you want to check it out live.

-Okay, here’s how I’ve made money on Upwork and how you can, too.
+Okay, here’s how I’ve made money on Upwork and how you can make money on Upwork, too.
 Please read carefully…

 In America, there are restaurants called ‘buffet style’ restaurants.
 At these, all the food is already prepared and is sitting out on countertops.
 There are no menus.
 There are no waiters.
 Nobody helps you; you have to get up and go get what you want…before someone else gets it.